-- Be sure to close the cab door before opening the left side cover and work inside.
-If not, the wind-blown door could cause injury by striking you in the head or body. - Do not fill the tank with additional fuel after the fuel supply pump stops.
-Doing so could cause the fuel to spurt out.
+Be sure to close the cab door before opening the left side cover and work inside.
+If not, the wind-blown door could cause injury by striking you in the head or body.

 This device automatically supplies fuel to the fuel tank and stops automatically when the fuel tank is full.